highcharts/highcharts/docs/dashboards/kpi-component.md

 <iframe style="width: 100%; height: 470px; border: none;" src=https://www.highcharts.com/samples/embed/dashboards/components/component-kpi allow="fullscreen"></iframe>

 ## How to start
-1. To be able to use KPIComponent you first have to load the additional [Dashboards plugin](https://code.highcharts.com/dashboards/modules/dashboards-plugin.js).
+1. To be able to use KPIComponent you first have to load the main [Dashboards](https://code.highcharts.com/dashboards/dashboards.js) package.

 2. Define a cell using a unique identifier for example `renderTo: 'dashboard-col-0'`.
 You can find more information how to create a layout in dashboard [here](https://www.highcharts.com/docs/dashboards/your-first-dashboard).

 3. The last thing that you have to do is to specify the `type: 'KPI'` and `value: <value>` in the component’s config.
 See the full example below.